-The appellate court held that the parties' prior oral agreement unambiguously conferred on Karla the right to use the pre-embryos without limitation.
+The Appellate Court held that the parties' prior oral agreement unambiguously conferred on Karla the right to use the embryos without limitation.
 The court pointed out that, according to his own testimony, Jacob "never communicated a desire to have any say in Karla's future disposition of the pre-embryos[.]"
 Id.
 Indeed, the court noted that there were at least four "instances where Jacob could have voiced his alleged desire about wanting a right to consent to Karla's use of the pre-embryos and, nevertheless, remained silent on the issue."
 Id. at 1150.
 That being so, the court emphasized that it could not accept the view that "any unexpressed contingency related to the storage or use of the cryopreserved pre-embryos would be subject to Jacob's prior consent simply because he and Karla did not discuss it when they decided to undergo IVF."
-Szafranski II, 34 N.E.3d at 1151.
-The court reasoned that "would allow Jacob to limit Karla's use of the pre-embryos each time a previously unidentified circumstance or contingency arose" and would incorporate "a limitation into the oral contract [that] would change the fundamental essence" of the agreement.
 Id. at 1151.
+The court reasoned that "would allow Jacob to limit Karla's use of the pre-embryos each time a previously unidentified circumstance or contingency arose" and would incorporate "a limitation into the oral contract [which] would change the fundamental essence" of the agreement.
+Szafranski, 34 N.E.2d at 1151.
 Thus, the court affirmed the trial court's holding that the oral contract did not provide any limitations on Karla's use of the pre-embryos in dispute.
-Id. at 1152-53.
+Id. at 1152.